 If you are interested in visiting an olive oil specialist please let us know before your tour so we can set this up for you.
 There is a $20 tasting fee, and you will go home with a complimentary bottle of artisan olive oil.

 6 Cuttings Wharf Road, Napa (Moore’s Landing)

-Hybrid bike and helmet rental, unlimited water, Wine Country picnic lunch, and professional local guides.
+Use of Hybrid bike and helmet, unlimited water, Wine Country picnic lunch, and professional local guides.
 Tasting fees and guide gratuity is not included.

 Wine Country Picnic: sample menu